Low Balance Transfer Credit Cards can help Eliminate High-Interest Credit Card Debt

 It is also recommended that you look at your credit history and score.
 In addition, you should also evaluate your income and debt ratio.

-Best Balance Transfer Credit Cards of 2017
+Reward Programs Balance Transfer Credit Cards

 Before you start using a low balance transfer credit card, you should evaluate whether or not you’ll be able to pay off the debt before promotion or special rates expire.
-Most low balance cards have introductory 0% rate for 6-12 months.
+Most low balance cards have an introductory 0% rate for 6-12 months.
 Also, it’s important to have a backup plan if you are unable to repay the debt when the offer expires.

 Presently there are only two 0% balance transfer credit cards in Canada and 0% offer in the near future looks difficult to come by.
 However, there’s no need to worry about.
 You can start with MBNA card and use the 0% rate offer for 12 months.
 Right before your promotional period expires, you can move the balance to an Amex card.